CALIBRACHOA: ENJOY NONSTOP FLOWERS IN A RAINBOW OF COLORS

 LANDSCAPING TIPS

-- Place one or two tall ceramic pots near your home’s entrance and fill with colorful Superbells® as a cheerful way to greet visitors.
+- Place one or two tall ceramic pots near your home’s entrance and fill with colorful Superbells® to greet visitors.

 - Adorn arbors and pergolas with hanging baskets brimming with your favorite colors.